 RHINO is one of the most durable gutter guards available.
-Its tight screen, which allows pollen and small dust particles to pass through it, actually helps the RHINO guard last longer because stubborn particles don’t become permanently trapped within the mesh and cause it to fail.
-Its aluminum and stainless steel construction mean it won’t rust over time and that it can withstand extreme temperatures, intense sunlight, and the weight of heavy debris that might land on it.
-RHINO recommends occasional cleaning with a hose to ensure proper long term function.
-Owners can expect their RHINO guards to last north of 20 years.
+Its tight screen has openings wide enough to allow pollen and small dust particles to pass through it, which actually helps the RHINO guard last longer because stubborn particles don’t become permanently trapped within the mesh and cause it to fail.
+Further, RHINO’s aluminum and stainless steel construction means it won’t rust over time and can withstand extreme temperatures, intense sunlight, and the weight of heavy debris that might land on it.
+RHINO recommends occasional cleaning with a hose to ensure proper long-term function, but with appropriate care, owners can expect RHINO guards to last 20 years or more.

-The guard is both sold and installed through RHINO’s authorized dealers and is not available at local hardware stores or through online retailers.
+The RHINO gutter guard is both sold and installed through RHINO’s authorized dealers and is not available at local hardware stores or through online retailers.
 Because of this, RHINO guards must be professionally installed.
 When you contact RHINO, a professionally trained installer will come to your home to examine your gutter system, identify any issues that need to be resolved, and make sure that your gutters are in an appropriate condition and size for RHINO installation.

 While homeowners must speak with a RHINO representative and eventually get a consultation to know the exact cost for having RHINO guards installed on their gutters, information available around the web shows that others have paid between $15 and $20 per foot for the guards with installation.
-This narrow and reasonable price range means that homeowners should safely know what to expect when it comes to an estimate and likely will not need to negotiate to get the best price and that RHINO operates with integrity, refusing to gouge their customers on price.
+This narrow and reasonable price range means that homeowners should safely know what to expect when it comes to an estimate and likely will not need to negotiate for the best prices.

 RHINO has a great reputation with their customers, earning an A+ rating with the Better Business Bureau.
 Further, RHINO has been BBB-accredited since 2011, which means that the company meets the BBB’s standards for fair business practices when dealing with customers.
 The company has resolved all issues raised by customers with the BBB, so customers can feel confident that the company will provide a good product, great customer service, and hold up their end of the warranty.

 Where to Buy

 As mentioned, RHINO gutter guards are only available through RHINO’s authorized dealers, so homeowners must purchase and pay for installation from a contractor in the RHINO network.
-They can begin this process by calling RHINO directly.
+Interested homeowners can begin this process by calling RHINO directly.

 RHINO makes one of the most effective and durable gutter guards on the market.
 Its stainless steel and aluminum construction make it extremely durable in extreme climates and cold weather.
 Additionally, the tight mesh that RHINO uses helps prevent small debris from penetrating the guard while still allowing pollen and dust to pass.
-For this reason, we recommend RHINO as the Best Gutter Guard for Pine Needles and Small Debris.
+For this reason, we recommend RHINO’s products as the Best Gutter Guards for Pine Needles and Small Debris.